Drive on Podcast Social Media Links

 Speaker 2: awesome.
 Thanks for having.

 Speaker 1: Yeah, absolutely.
 So why don’t you just tell us a little bit about yourself and your background for the listeners who may not be familiar with you.

 Speaker 2: Yeah, so my name again, Dr. Erica Steele.
 I’m a holistic doctor in family practice.

 I hold six degrees in.
 My field, they’re all in the natural healthcare space, ranging from psychology to laboratory diagnostics.
-I have hundreds of certifications, functional medicine, integrative medicine, so a lot of biochemistry, a lot of science, but then also a lot of, the wisdom of natural medicine and all of the natural things that you wouldn’t necessarily find in new, the traditional VA physic.
-Exactly.
+I have hundreds of certifications, functional Holistic Medicine Treatment, integrative medicine, so a lot of biochemistry, a lot of science, but then also a lot of, the wisdom of natural medicine and all of the natural things that you wouldn’t necessarily find in new, the traditional VA physic.
+Holistic Medicine Treatment Exactly.